RyojiSeto/nano-monitor/README.md

 3. Place `nano_monitor.py` in any directory.

     ### To use the Anomaly Detection feature:
-    Install the machine learning library `scikit-learn`, if it is not already installed:
+    Install the machine learning library `scikit-learn`:

+    (Note: The tool can still function without `scikit-learn`, but related features will not be available.)

     ```
     pip install scikit-learn
     ```

     ### To use the HTTP Monitoring features:
-    Install `cURL`, if it is not already installed.
+    Install `cURL`.

+   (Note: The tool can still function without `cURL`, but related features will not be available.)

     For Ubuntu or other Debian-based systems:
     ```